 This hiking shoe from Xsensible is designed with a blend of high-quality, elastic, high-tech materials that guarantee a comfortable fit, and is built to withstand the rigours of walking outdoors with water-resistant DRY-X technology.
 The Abo is the men’s version, while the women’s equivalent, the Stockholm, is a similarly designed option.
 With its sturdy structure and supportive design, the Abo is a great choice for those who need a shoe that can withstand outdoor activities while also providing the stability and support required when using your own orthotics.

-The Ecco ExoHike is another excellent option for those who are looking for a shoe to use with their custom inserts.
-This women’s boot is designed to handle tough terrain and features a soft and lightweight midsole for added comfort.
-With its sturdy construction and supportive design, the Ecco ExoHike is a great choice for those who are seeking a boot that can keep up with their active lifestyle and provide the necessary stability.
+The Ecco Exohike is another excellent option for those who are looking for something to use with their custom inserts.
+This boot is designed to handle tough terrain and features a soft and lightweight midsole for added comfort.
+With its sturdy construction and supportive design, the Ecco Exohike is a great choice for those who are seeking a boot that can keep up with their active lifestyle and provide the necessary stability.

 In conclusion, orthotics can make a huge difference in reducing discomfort and improving foot health, but choosing the right shoes is crucial for maximum effectiveness and comfort.
 By considering factors such as stability, structure, fit, support, and cushioning, you can find the best shoes to pair with your orthotics.
 We hope that this guide has been helpful in providing you with the information and resources you need to make an informed decision and find the perfect shoes for your needs.

 We recommend booking a free personal shopping appointment with one of our shoe-fitters if you are having trouble finding a solution.